Table of contents

 Which Account Should You Choose?

-Four accounts, four different trader profiles.
+Five accounts, five different trader profiles.
 Here's how to decide.

 Choose LucidFlex If:

-You're new to prop trading and want the cheapest entry point ($75 at 25K).
+You're new to prop trading and want the cheapest entry point ($100 at 25K, $60 with the code, tied with a LucidDaily intraday eval).
 You prefer no daily loss limit because you use wider stops, trade through news events, or hold positions through volatile sessions.
 You don't mind slower payout cycles.
 Your priority is rule flexibility over income velocity.

 Flex is the safest starting point.
-Least restrictions during funded trading, cheapest pricing at the lower tiers.
+Least restrictions during funded trading, and the lowest list price at the 25K, tied there with a Daily intraday eval.
 The tradeoff is slower money extraction.
 If you're patient and focused on building a track record before optimizing for speed, Flex is solid.

 I still run Flex accounts for strategies that need the DLL freedom.
 It has a place in my portfolio.